yeasy/learning_pickleball/en/18_double_strategy.md

 # Chapter 18 Doubles Game Strategies

-> **Recommended Level**: 3.0+ · The most common game format — systematic study of teamwork and tactics
+> **Recommended Level**: 5.5+ · The decisive differentiator at advanced levels — systematic study of teamwork and tactics

 Double games are common in pickleball, and the core part is the efficient collaboration between players.